rumca-js/Django-link-archive/README.md

 # Scripts

+Web-scraping functionality can be also used without django.

 There are some scripts that can be used without Django application:
  - example_feedclient.py - example script that can serve as a simple RSS reader
  - example_page_crawler.py - example script that can crawl through web page